spotlightpa/poor-richard/content/news/2020-02-05-‘fail-first’-no-more-pennsylvania-will-expand-coverage-of-treatments-for-advanced-cancers.md

 +++
-internal-id = "splfail05"
-draft = false
-image = "2020/02/drip.jpeg"
-image-description = "In this May 25, 2017 file photo, chemotherapy drugs are administered to a patient at a hospital in Chapel Hill, N.C." image-credit = "GERRY BROOME / AP" published = 2020-02-05T18:35:39.294Z authors = ["Cynthia Fernandez"] title = "Pa. will expand insurance coverage of innovative treatments for advanced cancers" description = "The state House on Tuesday gave final approval to a bill that would abolish the heavily criticized “fail first” approach, which requires stage IV cancer patients to show no improvement with cheaper, insurance-approved drugs before moving on to more innovative approaches." blurb = "The state House on Tuesday gave final approval to a bill that would abolish the heavily criticized “fail first” approach, which requires stage IV cancer patients to show no improvement with cheaper, insurance-approved drugs before moving on to more innovative approaches." kicker = "Capitol Notebook" suppress-featured = false slug = "fail-first-no-more-pennsylvania-will-expand-coverage-of-treatments-for-advanced-cancers"
+authors = ["Cynthia Fernandez"] blurb = "The state House on Tuesday gave final approval to a bill that would abolish the heavily criticized “fail first” approach, which requires stage IV cancer patients to show no improvement with cheaper, insurance-approved drugs before moving on to more innovative approaches." description = "The state House on Tuesday gave final approval to a bill that would abolish the heavily criticized “fail first” approach, which requires stage IV cancer patients to show no improvement with cheaper, insurance-approved drugs before moving on to more innovative approaches." draft = false image = "external/ep33361dtv7gj3jtx9efm9xrj8.jpeg" image-credit = "TIM TAI / Philadelphia Inquirer" internal-id = "splfail05" kicker = "Capitol Notebook" modal-exclude = false published = 2020-02-05T13:35:39.294-05:00 slug = "fail-first-no-more-pennsylvania-will-expand-coverage-of-treatments-for-advanced-cancers" suppress-date = false suppress-featured = false title = "Pa. will expand insurance coverage of innovative treatments for advanced cancers"
 +++

 **\*Capitol Notebook by [Spotlight PA](https://www.spotlightpa.org/)** provides updates on important news and notes from the halls of power in Harrisburg.
 [Sign up for our weekly newsletter.](https://www.spotlightpa.org/newsletters)*

 HARRISBURG — Patients in Pennsylvania facing the most serious stage of cancer will no longer be forced to try cheaper drugs before their insurance covers other, more expensive treatments.